 The way you do that is through communicating.

 If you have made it to this point on your journey for personal integrity, clearly you are doing things right.
-I spoke in a prior post about how important it is for you to surround yourself with trustworthy and helpful people, and I want to expand on that point a bit.
+I spoke in a prior post about how important it is for partners of sex addicts to surround themselves with trustworthy and helpful people, and I want to expand on that point a bit.

 There are people out there who do not have your best interests in mind.
 Take care that you are not opening up to those people as you make your way to a stronger and more confident version of yourself.
 Ideally, you want to surround yourself with a network of supportive and understanding people who can help you channel your emotions constructively.
 This includes any professional that you may be working with.

-Here at Compulsion Solutions, I have been lucky enough to see many women come through this process with flying colors – but even I understand that there are certain personality types that simply don’t click.
+Here at Neulia Compulsion Solutions, I have been lucky enough to see many partners of sex addicts come through this process with flying colors – but even I understand that there are certain personality types that simply don't click.
 If I ever sense this happening with a client, right away we open up communication frankly and honestly.
 If I am not the one who can help her, I will get her to somebody who can.